-Lecturer: Dr C. Urban

-Prerequisite course: Semantics of Programming Languages
+Lecturer: Professor A.M.
+Pitts No. of lectures: 8 Prerequisite course: Semantics of Programming Languages

 The aim of this course is to show by example how type systems for programming languages can be defined and their properties developed, using techniques that were introduced in the Part IB course on Semantics of Programming Languages.